robotronik/Libopencm3_STM32F4_Guide/README.md

 ## Example 1: Blink a LED
 We will use **clock** and **GPIO**, if you run into an issue or want to debug the code further see Debug with uart

 Example is already done on the master branch.
-On your local branch you can delete lowlevel/gpio.c, lowlevel/led.c, lowlevel/include/gpio.h, lowlevel/include/led.h.
+On your local branch you can delete lowlevel/gpio.c, lowlevel/led.c.
+`rm lowlevel/gpio.c lowlevel/led.c`

 1. Let's setup the clock in main
 2. Create or Edit gpio.h and gpio.c

 	`touch lowlevel/gpio.c`

-	`touch lowlevel/include/gpio.h`

 3. For GPIO we only need a setup function `_gpio_setup_pin`

-	in `_gpio_setup_pin`:
+	in `gpio.c` we edit `_gpio_setup_pin`:

 	1. Parameters are rcc_clken, port, pin, mode